ThePJB/wang-garden/README.md

 // just draw score as white squares or red squares
-// fuck font rendering lol
+// stuff font rendering lol
 // layout is real good, it could just use like hsplit or split in 2 or something, as well as lock square aspect or something. square child that fits.
 // draw grid or something
 // draw ghost